nautechsystems/nautilus_trader/docs/integrations/ib.md

 ## The Interactive Brokers Client

 The `InteractiveBrokersClient` serves as the central component of the IB adapter, overseeing a range of critical functions.
-These include establishing and maintaining connections, handling API errors, executing trades, and gathering various types of data such as market, contract/instrument, and account details.
+These include establishing and maintaining connections, handling API errors, executing trades, and gathering various types of data such as market data, contract/instrument data, and account details.

 To ensure efficient management of these diverse responsibilities, the `InteractiveBrokersClient` is divided into several specialized classes.
 This modular approach enhances manageability and clarity.
 The key subcomponents are:
 - `InteractiveBrokersConnectionManager`: This class is dedicated to managing the connection with TWS/Gateway.